kevin-labtani/react-native-workshop/To do list/Part3.md

 import React, { useState} from 'react';
 import { StyleSheet, Text, TextInput, Button} from 'react-native';
 ```
-Here we need to use state hook {useState}, because we will keep track what a user is typing in the input.
+Here we need to use state hook {useState}, because we will keep track what the user is typing in the input.

 Now we create a component ``` < AddToDO  /> ``` using default export.
 It returns ```<View>``` and inside it ```<TextInput />``` components.